- Severe Weather

 - Daily mean temperature is defined as the average of the hourly temperatures recorded for the day.

 Haze consists of dust, smoke, and other dry particles that are suspended in the air and obscure visibility.
 Haze can form under light wind conditions and a stable atmosphere, when fine particles aggregate and are suspended in the air; this is common in the early morning but disperses during the day as winds strengthen.
-Haze is sometimes confused with mist and fog, which also reduce visibility but have no impact the environment.
+Haze is sometimes confused with mist and fog, which also reduce visibility but have no impact to the environment.

 Transboundary haze, on the other hand, is a greater cause for concern, as it is not only environmentally destructive but also poses severe risks to human health and transportation.
 It originates from burning land and forest fires, particularly peat lands, in the region.